How to plan your perfect trip. The top tourist attractions, must-see and things to do in Salzburg.

 Salzburg is an ancient city and a UNESCO World Heritage site for a reason.
 You can basically tell a fascinating story about almost all the houses in the city.
 A lot of them are 500 years or older – despite the immaculate facades.
 If you keep your eyes open, you’ll be able to find the houses of famous residents like the physicist Doppler Zoo, conductor Herbert von Karajan or Paracelsus.

-There are also a couple of museums I did not mention on this list of things to do in Salzburg yet.
+There are also a couple of museums I did not mention on this list of places to visit in Salzburg yet.
 The Panorama Museum might be a lovely place to visit with kids, and the Salzburg Museum will certainly give you a better understanding of the history of the city.

 If you plan to stay a bit longer, you could even plan a day trip to picturesque Hallstatt!